slaytr/atob/README.md

 **Breath-first Search** (unweighted): a great algorithm; guarantees the shortest path

 **Depth-first Search** (unweighted): a very bad algorithm for pathfinding; does not guarantee the shortest path

+<p style="font-size: 10px;"> Credit: This project is inspired and build  off Pathfinding Visualizer from clementmihailescu <p>